All proposals must be submitted through the Office of Research.

 An intent to submit a proposal form must be sent to the Office of Research to notify its staff of upcoming pre-award activity.
 Once aware of a forthcoming proposal application, the Office of Research can provide guidance related to ensuring the proposal is compliant with all applicable rules and regulations, preparing budgets, proofing and editing, preparing graphics, etc.

 The Office of Research encourage students interested in obtaining external funding for graduate fellowships to contact Mark Lynam at extension 3673 or email@example.com.
-Find more information on our resources page.

 These resources include Research Development and Grant Writing News, The New Faculty Guide to Competing for Research Funding, and the Proceedings from Strategies For Grant Writing –Faculty Workshop For All Disciplines.
-Find more information on our resources page.

 Intent to Submit